Staffordshire Smallbore Rifle Association Badge.

 The Staffordshire Smallbore Rifle Association's website (www.staffordshire-sra.org.uk) contains links to other websites of interest.
 However, once you have selected any of the links in order to leave our site, you should note that we do not have any control over any other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites, and such sites are not governed by our own privacy statement.

-Staffordshire Smallbore Rifle Association - Air Section - Individual Leagues - Summer 2024
+Staffordshire Smallbore Rifle Association - Air Section - Individual Leagues - Winter 2024/2025

-Staffordshire Smallbore Rifle Association - Air Section - Individual Leagues - Summer 2024
+Staffordshire Smallbore Rifle Association - Air Section - Individual Leagues - Winter 2024/2025

 10 Metres Air Rifle and 10 Metres Air Pistol competitors will shoot 4 cards, 5 shots per card, for each of 10 rounds.